Fiona Santos: Artistic Director

 Jason has a passion for animals, and loves collaborating with them whenever possible.
 He had the honor of being part of the opening team of Disney’s Animal Kingdom, performing in a breathtaking free-flight bird show called Flights of Wonder (developed and run by one of the foremost animal trainers in the world – Steve Martin).
 During his time at Disney World Orlando, Jason got to perform at each of the 4 Disney Theme Parks.

-Jason is a member of SDC - the Stage Directors and Choreographers Society, and also a member of AEA - Actors' Equity Association.
+Jason is a proud member of SDC - the Stage Directors and Choreographers Society, and AEA - Actors' Equity Association.

-Jason is a proud graduate of Cornell University, and very much enjoys bringing his love of theatre to the next generation.
+Jason is a graduate of Cornell University, and very much enjoys bringing his love of theatre to the next generation.
 At the college level, he has been an adjunct professor at NYU and a director & guest lecturer at Cornell University.
 At the pre-college level, Jason is show director for the CASA programs at Queens Theatre & Queens College, providing theatre arts programs to hundreds of inner city students in Queens.
 He has been a senior director at Long Lake Camp for the Arts, has directed at French Woods Festival of the Performing Arts, and has worked with the Helen Hayes Performing Arts Center - Youth Theatre Program.
 Jason is currently the co-artistic director of Broadway Training Center with his inspirational partner Fiona Santos and their mercurial child Mouser.

 Lynne Ciocca: Dance Instructor